WaheedOseni/Used-Cars-Price-Prediction/README.md

 README documentation (this file)

-🧩 How to Recreate This Project in Excel
+## 🧩 How to Recreate This Project in Excel

 Follow these steps to perform the analysis from scratch:

 Import Your Dataset

-Open Excel → Go to Data → Get Data → From Text/CSV (if your file is in .csv format).

 Load your dataset into a new Excel sheet.